Canine Programming Trainer

 Reports to: Canine Programming Manager

 Clear Path for Veterans is Upstate New York’s Veteran Resource Center serving as a hub of information, programs and services for veterans and their families.
-The incumbent in this position is responsible for performing the duties of their position as a Canine Programming Trainer/Coordinator in a manner that supports our mission of maximizing overall holistic warrior care and wellness.
+The incumbent in this position is responsible for performing the duties of their position as a Canine Programming Trainer in a manner that supports our mission of maximizing overall holistic warrior care and wellness.
 A candidate will recognize and provide additional support needed for Veterans participating in Canine Programming and connect them to the appropriate resource(s).
-Engages and works with the program manager to ensure all trainers are consistently using the Canine Programming training syllabus.
-Schedules and conducts interviews for participants in Canine Programming as well as managing the Canine Program waitlist.
+Engages and works with the program manager to ensure all trainers are consistently using the Canine Programming training syllabus(i).
+Trains and maintains records of all canines in training programs that fall under Canine Programming.

 - Train assigned CPV Canine Program teams to successfully acquire the skills necessary to teach a variety of cues, handling skills and behaviors from basic obedience to service level.